-Learn how to configure a connection to G Suite via SAML
+Learn how to configure a connection to Okta via SAML

 Each SSO Identity Provider requires specific information to create and configure a new Connection.
 Often, the information required to create a Connection will differ by Identity Provider.

-To create a G Suite SAML Connection, you'll need four pieces of information: an ACS URL, an Identity Provider Entity ID, an Identity Provider SSO URL, and an X.509 Certificate.
+To create an Okta SAML Connection, you'll need four pieces of information: an ACS URL, an Identity Provider Issuer (also known as an Entity ID), an Identity Provider SSO URL, and an X.509 Certificate.

 WorkOS provides the ACS URL.
 It's readily available in your Connection's Settings in the Developer Dashboard.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
-In Google's case, it needs to be set by the Enterprise when configuring your application in their G Suite admin dashboard.
+In Okta's case, it needs to be set by the Enterprise when configuring your application in their Okta instance.

 And then, you provide the Identity Provider Issuer (Entity ID), Identity Provider SSO URL, as well as the X.509 Certificate.

-Normally, this information will come from your Enterprise customer's IT Management team when they set up your application's SAML 2.0 configuration in their G Suite admin dashboard.
+Normally, this information will come from your Enterprise customer's IT Management team when they set up your application's SAML 2.0 configuration in their Okta admin dashboard.
 But, should that not be the case during your setup, here's how to obtain them.

-Copy and paste the "SSO URL" and "Entity ID" values into the corresponding Connection fields in your WorkOS Developer Dashboard.
-Then select "Download" to obtain the X.509 Certificate, and save it to your preferred directory.
+Copy and Paste the "Identify Provider Single Sign-On URL" and "Identity Provider Issuer" into the corresponding Connection fields in your WorkOS Developer Dashboard.
+Then select "Download certificate" to obtain the X.509 Certificate, and save it to your preferred directory.

 Finally, upload the X.509 Certificate in your WorkOS Connection Settings.
 Your Connection will then be verified and good to go!